 Here are the different types of rolled roofing.
-Rolled roofing has become very popular in recent years because of its price, ease of installation, and aesthetic designs.
+Rolled roofing has become very popular recently because of its price, ease of installation, and aesthetic designs.

-Furthermore, roll roofing provides more options at a lower cost compared to standard roofing.
+Furthermore, roll roofing provides more options at a lower cost than standard roofing.
 The installation technique is so straightforward that even someone without professional experience may install roll roofing.

 Also, rolled roofing may be the best option if you have a flat roof and severely need a new roof.
 There are many different sorts and designs to pick from.